Copyright 2008-2015 Nokia Networks

 from .argumentspec import ArgumentSpec

-def _report_error(self, error): if self._error_reporter: self._error_reporter(error) else: raise DataError(f'Invalid argument specification: {error}')
+def _report_error(self, error: str): if self.error_reporter: self.error_reporter(error) else: raise DataError(f"Invalid argument specification: {error}")